 I'm fine, Sean.

-Uh I'm an attorney.
+I'm an attorney.

-As far as this judge who ordered on side of CNN that says uh acosta has to be allowed into the White House.
+As far as this judge who ordered on the side of CNN that says Acosta has to be allowed into the White House, the Constitution forbids that.

 We have the separation of powers required by the Constitution of executive, legislature, judicial.

-The judge, a court does not have power to tell the president what to do.
+The judge, a court, does not have power to tell the president what to do.

 There's no jurisdiction.

-I mean, if you carry to the extreme, what if the judge says Trump must fire a missile at Russia?
+I mean, if you carry it to the extreme, what if the judge says Trump must fire a missile at Russia?

-If if the judge has such power, the judge is acting as if he's president.
+No, if the judge has such power, the judge is acting as if he's president.

 There's no jurisdiction.